DedBash/Magisk-DNS-Servers/README.md

 #### Warning:

 Please note that your web provider can purely block all requests if you use customs DNS servers address.
-I can't do anything for that.
+I can't do anything for that.<br>
+Please note that you can only use one group at a time, e.g. Secured, otherwise the data will be overwritten.

 ### Requirements:
 - An android device (something tells me if you're here it's because you have one..)